LuisHaddad04/crash-pipeline/README.md

 Azure runs continuously — unlike local environments that shut down when the laptop sleeps.

 This allowed long-running ETL pipeline tests.

+Local vs Cloud Behavior Comparison:
+- Overall, the Azure deployment behaved very similarly to the local Docker environment, with the main differences being networking setup and VM performance.
+Running in the cloud also allowed longer pipeline execution and provided a more realistic production-style monitoring environment using Prometheus and Grafana.